About the Conference

-This two-day seminar will be held February 22-24, 2017 in Tucson, Arizona near the University of Arizona campus.
-The meeting will open on the evening of Wednesday February 22 with a broad discussion of general public interest on the role of various entities in science diplomacy by Dr. Peter Agre, Nobel Laureate, and Ambassador Thomas Pickering, former US ambassador to the UN.
+This two-day seminar was held February 22-24, 2017 in Tucson, Arizona near the University of Arizona campus.
+The meeting opened on the evening of Wednesday February 22 with a broad discussion of general public interest on the role of various entities in science diplomacy by Dr. Peter Agre, Nobel Laureate, and Ambassador Thomas Pickering, former US ambassador to the UN.

-The first full conference day will emphasize science diplomacy and policy with a focus on its value in achieving the United Nations sustainable development goals.
-The second day will shift focus on its application to water-climate change issues with an emphasis on Latin America.
+The first full conference day emphasized science diplomacy and policy with a focus on its value in achieving the United Nations sustainable development goals.
+The second day focused on its application to water-climate change issues with an emphasis on Latin America.

 Special thanks to our organizing committee and the honorary chairman, E. William Colglazier, fourth Science and Technology Adviser to the U.S. Secretary of State, in bringing together an eminent group of experts with lifetimes of experience for this singular event.